‘Big Brother 18’: Nicole Franzel Unfollows Corey Brooks On Instagram, It’s Over?

 A post shared by Nicole Franzel ???? (@coconuts_) on

 During the season, they were very close.
 The Big Brother 18 couple slept, ate, and studied for challenges together.
-Nicole knew that Corey was apprehensive about the budding relationship but hoped they could make it work.
+They both felt apprehensive about the relationship but hoped they could make it work.

 Toward the end of Big Brother 18, Corey told Paul Abrahamian that he wasn’t sure about a relationship with Nicole outside the house.
 Paul suggested Brooks talk to Franzel about it because it appeared that she expected them to be an official couple outside the house.
+Nicole told Da’Vonne Rogers that she had doubts that they would last outside the house.
 At some point, Corey spoke to Nicole, and she understood that they were just friends and not in a relationship.

 Killed it in Nashville with BB family @nicole_franzel and @coreybrooks34 pic.twitter.com/FFEYsw4QhZ